 With the advantage of the train station, nearby national cycle network and local cycling routes.
-The opportunity exists to support businesses and projects that enhance Whitland credentials as a cycling destination:
+The opportunity exists to support businesses and projects that enhance Whitland credentials as a cycling destination on the west Carmarthenshire cycling route:

 - encourage more accommodation providers to obtain 'Cyclist Welcome' place to stay accreditation. - Support the Cardi Bach walking and cycling trail which has the potential to link Whitland to a long-distance leisure trail. - Enhance cycling storage and parking facilities in the town centre particularly near the train station and explore opportunities for e-charging